-John Budetti is a partner in the Firm's New York office focusing his practice on counseling sponsors of private equity funds and forming their investment vehicles and structuring their ownership and operation in numerous jurisdictions around the world.
+John Budetti is a senior attorney in the Firm's New York office focusing his practice on counseling sponsors of private equity funds and forming their investment vehicles and structuring their ownership and operation in numerous jurisdictions around the world.
 Since 2005, he has represented private fund sponsors organizing funds ranging in size from $75 million to $4.5 billion.

 John also counsels private fund sponsors on a variety of matters involving sponsor's secondary transactions and continuation vehicles, third party minority investments in sponsor management companies operational, legal, compliance, and governance matters; internal economic arrangements; alternative investment vehicle structures and M&A transactions; strategic investments; as well as joint ventures, spin-outs and other corporate transactions involving private investment funds.

 John has been recommended by The Legal 500 U.S.’s Tier 1 Ranking of Kirkland & Ellis LLP’s Private Equity Funds Practice since 2014, including as a "fund formation rock star" and is consistently rated as a "Highly Regarded" leading investment funds lawyer in the IFLR1000.

 He has significant experience with a diverse group of private investment firms, and representative current and past clients include Altaris Capital Partners, Arlington Capital Partners, Audax Group, Braemar Energy Ventures, BRS & Co., GTCR LLC, H.I.G.
-Capital, Kinderhook Industries, Lincolnshire Management, Northlane Capital, Summit Partners and York Capital, among others.
+Capital, Kinderhook Industries, Lincolnshire Management, Northlane Capital, Summit Partners and York Capital, among a number of others.

 Co-authored "'Pay-to-Play' Arrangements and Placement Agent Involvement with Public Pension Funds Subject to Nationwide Investigations,” a Kirkland PEN article